 If a running system is unplugged, then plugged in, does it remain off?

-If system is cleanly shutdown can that system then be powered on from another machine using etherwake?
+Can that system now be powered on from another machine using etherwake?

 Does it fsck and boot up correctly?